Residencies

 ADAR Artistic Residencies

-A framework for contemporary creation in the Asturian rural environment.
-Real working time, carefully prepared spaces, direct connection with the territory, and public presentations that activate heritage, landscape, and community.
+A framework for contemporary creation in rural Asturias.
+Real working time, curated spaces, direct connection with the territory.

 Gallery